L-for-Lanciz/Tirexdel/Documentation.md

 &nbsp;

 ## Troppip
-**Scope**: section to perform OSINT queries over bulks of IP addresses, in particular if you need speed or if you have limited APIs. <br />
+**Scope**: section for performing OSINT queries over bulks of IP addresses, in particular if you need speed or if you haven't configured all the APIs. <br />

 Once you provide your input, that can even be defanged since Tirexdel will automatically handle brackets and parenthesis, you can launch the script by clicking on the search button. <br />
-Within this section, Tirexdel will query only AbuseIPDB, for a fast and light feedback. <br />
+Within this section, Tirexdel will query only *AbuseIPDB*, for a fast and light feedback. <br />
-Once the script has ended, you will be able to download an XLSX export with the same information given in the table by the proper button. <br />
+Once the script has ended, you will be able to download an XLSX export, with the same information shown in the table, through the dedicated button. <br />
 &nbsp;

 #### OSINT Sources